wallarm/product-documentation/docs/latest/user-guides/events/verify-attack.md

 Wallarm automatically [rechecks](../../about-wallarm/detecting-vulnerabilities.md#active-threat-verification) attacks for active vulnerability detection.

-You can check the attack verification status and force an attack recheck on the *Events* tab.
+You can check the attack verification status and force an attack recheck on the **Attacks** tab.
 Selected attack will be the basis for the test attack set generation.

 ![Attacks with various verification statuses][img-verification-statuses]

-## Check the Attack Verification Status
+## Check the attack verification status

-1. Click the *Events* tab.
+1. Click the **Attacks** tab.
-2. Check the status in the "Verification" column.
+2. Check the status in the **Active verification** column.

-## Attack Verification Status Legend
+## Attack verification status legend

 * ![Verified][img-verified-icon] *Verified*: The attack has been verified.
 * ![Error][img-error-icon] *Error*: An attempt to verify an attack type that does not support verification.
 [Possible reasons](#attack-types-that-do-not-support-verification)